trigaten/Learn_Prompting/docs/basics/roles.md

 ## Conclusion

-Role prompting is one of the most widely used prompting strategies.
-It can effectively change the text that Gen AIs output, and in some cases can improve mathematical accuracy.
-We will see it used throughout this course.
+Role prompting is a powerful strategy for shaping the output of Generative AI models.
+It allows us to control the style, tone, and depth of the generated text, making it more suitable for specific contexts or audiences.
+Whether you're drafting an email, writing a review, or solving a math problem, role prompting can significantly enhance the quality and accuracy of the results.
+As we continue to explore the capabilities of AI, role prompting will remain a key prompt engineering strategy.

 [^a]: This appears to be less effective with newer models.
 Read [Revisiting Roles](@site/docs/intermediate/revisiting_roles.md) for more information.